ysugimoto/twist/README.md

 }
 ```

-Of course you'll confuse when cascading from different file types, so usually you can use from same file types of partial configurations and integrate it, and secret values (like access_token, etc) should assign from envrironment variable:
+Of course you'll confuse when cascading from different file types, so usually you can use from same file types of partial configurations and integrate it, and secret values (like access_token, etc) should be assigned from envrironment variables:

 ```json
 # /path/to/server.json